Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Shanghai and Milan.
+To all the kids in Hong Kong and Accra.

-I'm losing my edge to the art-school Madrid kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Toronto kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.